 Now Offering CEUs

-- The Association of Reproductive Health Professionals
+- National Association of Reproductive Health Professionals

 - Alabama State Board of Social Work Examiners

-- Kentucky State Board of Social Work
+- Kentucky Board of Social Work

 Presentations and Conferences

-The workers and agencies we partner with strive every day to meet their clients’ needs, whether it’s in a domestic violence shelter, HIV or substance abuse center, family planning clinic, or primary care setting.
+The workers and agencies we partner with strive every day to meet their clients’ needs, whether it’s in a domestic violence shelter, HIV care provider, substance abuse center, family planning clinic, or primary care setting.
 All of the systems we work with experience time and budget constraints, and often times are supporting a client through a moment of crisis or hardship.
-Provide understands these environ- ments and has tailored our program to be responsive to individual setting realities.
+Provide understands these environments and has tailored our program to be responsive to individual setting realities.
 We will meet you where you are to provide your staff with the opportunity to increase client-centered care and build organizational expertise in caring for clients facing unintended pregnancy.

 Our Trainings Offer:

 - On-site training with a local Provide team